UBC-MDS/ds-toolbox/chapters/en/slides/module1/module1_01.md

 Notes:
-Git is a program that runs on your computer and allows you to keep track of old versions of your files.
+Git is a program that runs on your computer and allows you to keep track of historic versions of your files.
-This version control is similar to how "Track Changes" works in word processors, but much more powerful.
+This version control is similar to how "Track Changes" works in word processors, but much more elaborate and powerful.

 GitHub is an online platform
-where developers and data scientists can collaborate on their projects by raising issues, discuss features, and review code.
+where developers and data scientists can collaborate on their Git-based projects by raising issues, discuss features, and review code.

+Git and GitHub are used widely in both companies and hobby projects.
+They are the most common ways of collaborating on code and making sure that it easy to keep track of changes in code bases even as they grow large and are managed by multiple people.

+You will learn more about Git and GitHub in modules 3-5!

 ---